 An examination of curriculum principles that impact planning instructional activities for students.
 Emphasis placed on the Backward Design concept.
-Prerequisites: Completion of ALL other education coursework and 90% of content work.
-Must be ready to student teach in the one or two semesters following the completion of this course.
-ED 341 precedes ED 342.
-Prerequisite: Admission to the Division of Professional Education.
+ED 341 precedes ED 342/343.
+Prerequisite: Junior Standing & Admission to the Division of Professional Education.

 ED 342 Integrated Teaching Methods MCE and AYA